-If you prefer to navigate between errors using the keyboard, you can use the define key bindings for the Insertion Point to Next Marker and Insertion Point to Previous Marker actions in the Tool Properties dialog, in the Key Bindings category, in the Editor Commands group.
-Alternative is to use the Goto Next Failed and Goto Previous Failed in the Log tab grid, and then click the link for the FAILED entries.
+If you prefer to navigate between errors using the keyboard, you can use the defined key bindings for the Insertion Point to Next Marker and Insertion Point to Previous Marker actions in the Tool Properties dialog, in the Key Bindings category, in the Editor Commands group.
+Alternative is to use the Goto Next Failed and Goto Previous Failed in the right click menu of Log tab grid, and then click the link for the FAILED entries.

 Error location information is not available for some databases.
 In that case the complete statement is underlined in the editor.